-Appendix II – Community Comments
+Appendix III – Community Comments

 This section includes plan-related and substantive community comments submitted during the July 25 – August 25, 2020 comment period through emails (three comments and two questions received), phone calls (two received), and online survey results (149 received as of 8/28/20, to be included upon close of the survey).

+Subsequently, three additional written comments from the Offices of the Mayors of Rota, Tinian, and the Northern Islands specific to planning updates were received during the following public comment period which are included here with relevant updates regarding goal- and island-specific plans incorporated into the revised CSDP.

 Email Received August 3, 2020

 Thanks for sending the visions document out.
 I just had a few comments on there.
 I think it's a great idea to incorporate the reef priorities for the comprehensive plan.